 Frankie Affleck, Administrative Coordinator (saskatoonATLS@hughes.net)

-Residents are registered for this mandatory course in their first or second year of training.
-This course is mandatory for all residents
+Residents are registered for this mandatory course in their first year of training.
+This mandatory course is held during Boot Camp for all residents.

 Critical Appraisal Course

-Contact: Ms. Carma-Lynn Ahenakew, Postgraduate Medical Education Office
+Contact: Ms. Samantha Chymy, Postgraduate Medical Education Office

 Goals of the course are: